 A few years back, Michaela and Tiffany found themselves wondering the same thing.
 What can you do with a kinesiology degree?
 Ultimately, the two Californians came to the same conclusion — that they could better utilize their knowledge of the mechanics of the human body and science behind exercise and fitness as certified occupational therapy assistants (COTAs).

-Last year, we sat down with them to find out why they decided to put their Bachelor of Science in Kinesiology and Exercise Science degrees to use as occupational therapy assistants.
+We sat down with them to find out why they decided to put their Bachelor of Science in Kinesiology and Exercise Science degrees to use as occupational therapy assistants.
 But first, for those who are unfamiliar, what is occupational therapy and what do OTAs do?

 Occupational Therapy: OTs and OTAs